verycapture/feedback/README.md

 - Pin diagram
 - OCR

+2021.06.29 v1.4.5 updates：
+1. support the mouse click effect when record video or gif
+2. support simple chinses and engilsh language
+3. perfect the color selection and magnifying glass feature
+4. update the mouse cursor
+5. the default font changed to Microsoft Yahei

-we only have chinese version now in windows system, but the english version is coming soon, please hope! if you want this program, please download it free from https://verycapture.com
+if you want this program, please download it free from https://verycapture.com